Cyprus Turkish Football Association

-The Cyprus Turkish Football Association (Kıbrıs Türk Futbol Federasyonu, KTFF) is the governing body of football in the Turkish Republic of Northern Cyprus.
+The Cyprus Turkish Football Association (Kıbrıs Türk Futbol Federasyonu, KTFF) is the governing body of football in the Turkish Republic of Northern Cyprus (TRNC).
 Established on 29 October 1955, during British colonial rule in Cyprus, it was affiliated with the N.F.-Board from 2003 until the board's dissolution in 2013.
-Since 2013 the KTFF has been affiliated with the Confederation of Independent Football Associations.
+Since 2013, the KTFF has been affiliated with the Confederation of Independent Football Associations.

 League system

 Süper Lig is the top division of the TRNC Football Federation.

 The CTFA currently oversee the provision of 4 professional football leagues in the TRNC.
 The pyramid consists of the Süper Lig, 1.
 Lig, BTM 1.
 Lig and BTM 2.
 Lig (top division to lowest division).